 After choosing a web host and successfully downloading WordPress, you can begin utilizing this web content management system for your business.

-As you probably noted in the screenshot above, it’s free to create a website for your business with WordPress; however, you will probably find that you’ll need to upgrade to a premium plan in order to have full control and access to customization options.
+As you are probably aware, it's free to create a website for your business with WordPress; however, you will probably find that you'll need to upgrade to a premium plan in order to have full control and access to customization options.

 WordPress.com Premium, which includes a free credit to register a domain for your blog (or even map your new site to a domain you already own), is $99.00 per year.
 Larger companies might want to opt for the Business Plan, which includes advanced customization options 50+ premium themes, eCommerce functionality, a custom domain, and more for $299 per year.